mharen/mharen.github.io/blog/2006/2006-09-working-like-it-my-job.md

 ![rovisyslogo.gif](rovisyslogo.gif)Work is kind of a roller coaster now.
 I work at <a href="http://www.rovisys.com/">Rovisys</a> in Apex, North Carolina (though it’s based in Aurora, Ohio).
 The big project that I have been working on for about a year is driving me absolutely insane at the moment.
 Here’s the deal: the project began with a spec written by another company.
 Rovisys was then hired to implement a bunch of software.
 About half of that software (a web application) was implemented quickly and installed successfully under a project lead by my friend and coworker Bryan, of the world famous <a href="http://guybehindtheguy.blogspot.com/">Guy Behind the Guy</a>.

 I did some stuff for that but eventually moved over to the other half of the project which involved a multithreaded windows service that does a bunch of stuff as real-time things happen at the company’s plants around the world.
-I came into this side of the project a little late and eventually learned a whole lot about how <em>not</em> to manage the implementation of a project.
+I came into this side of the project a little late and eventually learned a whole lot about how *not* to manage the implementation of a project.
 The business side of things went ok, but the code…not so much.

 As it turned out, I am still screwing around with this project a year later.
 We have 99% of everything complete, but we just can’t quite get the thing out the door.
 It was about a year ago that the eight person development team was cut down to three, then two, and last November, to one (me).
 Since then, I have worked to correct some problems and make lots (and lots) of major enhancements.